rcaelers/workrave/contrib/waybar-yambar-poss-other-applets/README.md

 * `"dailylimit_fgcol"`: The desired foreground color for the display of the daily limit
 * `"dailylimit_bgcol"`: The desired background color for the display of the daily limit

 A given client using this JSON output may, of course, ignore at least some of these keys.
+Example files showing JSON format being used with EWW and Sfwbar are in the directories named, of course, "eww" and "sfwbar", respectively.

 Here is the usage of `workrave-break-info.py`:
 ```